subuhifu/Linder-Airlines/README.md

 ### 2.1
 Given: I want to book a flight.

-When: I search for flights from "New York" to "Los Angeles" on a specific date.
+When: I search for flights from "Cincinnati" to "Dallas" on a specific date.

 Then: I should see a list of available flights and be able to select and book one.